 We were recently introduced to the book 50 Dangerous Things (you should let your children do) by Gever Tulley and Julie Spiegler.
 It's filled with ideas on how to teach your child about safety by allowing them to experience risk.
-The book encourages kids to experiment, to answer the "what ifs" by actually acting on the ideas, in order to give them better problem-solving skills.50 Dangerous Things includes a variety of activities, skills, projects, and experiences.
-Suggestions in the book include super-gluing your fingers together, exploding a bottle in the freezer, learning to tightrope walk, and damming up a creek, among others.
-Each idea includes a how to, a risk assessment (could cause shock, property damage, etc), and room to take notes.
-There's also a section that explains the merits of each activity.
+The book encourages kids to experiment, to answer the "what ifs" by actually acting on the ideas, in order to give them better problem-solving skills.

 As my son read through the book, I heard many giggles and several repeats of "I'm not going to do that," as he was shocked and amused by many of the ideas.
 But, he was also very excited to add several of the ideas to our summer to-do list.